 With surrender, we stop fighting.
 We are deflated to the point of “giving up.”
 And this is the meaning of surrender: it means giving up the fight, relinquishing our hold, letting go.
 In fact, so much of The Way of the Alcoholic involves surrendering at various steps along The Way – and letting go.

-In the beginning, pain and suffering is the impetus.
-It forces us to begin the letting go of ego.
-Self-transcendence involves rising above ways of being that no longer fit the process of becoming.
+In the beginning, pain and suffering serve as the impetus.
+They force us to begin the letting go of ego and the accoutrements of personality that have attached: pride etc. Self-transcendence involves rising above ways of being that no longer fit the process of becoming.
 How do we know we did something “wrong”?
 To put it another way we are talking about self-insight and self-correction, re-orienting and re-arranging our consciousness.